One of the oldest orchestras in the world with a rich tradition has been the orchestra in residence of the Salzburg Easter Festival since 2013

 Richard Wagner’s “Wonderharp”

-Founded by Prince-Elector Maurice of Saxony in 1548, the Staatskapelle Dresden is one of the oldest orchestras in the world and is steeped in tradition.
-Over its long history, many distinguished conductors and internationally celebrated instrumentalists have left their mark on this former court orchestra.
-Previous directors include Heinrich Schütz, Johann Adolf Hasse, Carl Maria von Weber and Richard Wagner, who called the ensemble his "wonderharp".
 The list of prominent conductors of the last 100 years includes Ernst von Schuch, Fritz Reiner, Fritz Busch, Karl Böhm, Joseph Keilberth, Rudolf Kempe, Otmar Suitner, Kurt Sanderling, Herbert Blomstedt and Giuseppe Sinopoli.
-The orchestra was directed by Bernard Haitink from 2002 to 2004 and by Fabio Luisi from 2007 to 2010.
-Christian Thielemann took up the baton as Principal Conductor at the beginning of the 2012/13 season.
-The first and so far only Conductor Laureate in the history of the Staatskapelle, from 1990 until his death in April 2013, was Sir Colin Davis.
-Myung-Whun Chung has been Principal Guest Conductor since the 2012/13 season.
+The orchestra was directed by Bernard Haitink from 2002–2004 and by Fabio Luisi from 2007–2010.
+Christian Thielemann took up the baton as principal conductor in the 2012/13 season.
+In May 2016 the former principal conductor Herbert Blomstedt received the title of conductor laureate.
+The only person to previously hold this title was Sir Colin Davis, from 1990 until his death in April 2013.
+Myung-Whun Chung has been principal guest conductor since 2012.

 At Home at the Semperoper - and Touring the World

-At a ceremony in Brussels in 2007 the Staatskapelle Dresden became the first and so far only orchestra to be awarded the European Prize for the Preservation of the World’s Musical Heritage.
-In 2013 the Staatskapelle was named Orchestra of the Year by Opernwelt magazine.
+At a ceremony in Brussels in 2007, the Staatskapelle Dresden became the first and so far only orchestra to be awarded the European Prize for the Preservation of the World’s Musical Heritage.